Specialized Studies (BS)

 - A detailed timeline for completion.
 Prerequisites, sequencing and course offerings must be taken into consideration.

 Students shall submit the proposal to their designated faculty advisor, who will submit it and letters of support (see above) for final approval by the associate dean.
 If it becomes necessary to adjust the plan, changes must be discussed with and agreed upon by the faculty advisor.

 As with any major, Specialized Studies requires a minimum of 120 credit hours and a cumulative GPA of 2.0 or better for graduation.

-Please direct any questions about the Specialized Studies major to the Dean of Arts & Sciences.
+Please direct any questions about the Specialized Studies major to the Associate Dean of Arts & Sciences.

 Specialized Studies Courses

-- 21 credits must be upper level courses (300-400 level - graduate courses may also be considered).
+- 21 of these credits must be upper level courses (300-400 level - graduate courses may also be considered).

 - 3 credits: Senior Project (see below for details).

 Note: If a chosen course requires a pre-requisite the student must include this in the plan.
 No pre-requisite courses are to be waived.